On the Dirichlet problem for the degenerate $k$-Hessian equation: Introduction

-Results corresponding to Theorems \ref{thm1.5}, \ref{thm1.2}, \ref{thm1.8} and Corollary \ref{thm1.9} were established by Jiao-Wang \cite{Jiao2024} under the weaker condition $f^{1/(k-1)}\in C^{1,1}(\overline{\Omega})$ with $f\geq0$ in $\Omega$.
-In this paper, we focus on problems \eqref{eqn1.5} and \eqref{eqn1.12} with general boundary conditions.
-The primary challenge, therefore, is to estimate the second-order derivatives in the normal direction on the boundary.
-For general $k$-Hessian equations, we employ the framework of Ivochkina-Trudinger-Wang \cite{Wang2004} to establish the boundary second-order normal derivative estimates.

-Ivochkina-Trudinger-Wang \cite{Wang2004} provided a PDE-based proof of Krylov’s results \cite{Krylov1994a,Krylov1994b,Krylov1995a,Krylov1995b}, and roughly speaking, their ideas are similar.
+For general $k$-Hessian equations, we employ the method of Ivochkina-Trudinger-Wang \cite{Wang2004}, which is completely different from that of \cite{Guan1999}, to establish the boundary second-order normal derivative estimate.
+Ivochkina-Trudinger-Wang \cite{Wang2004} provided a PDE-based proof of Krylov’s results \cite{Krylov1994a,Krylov1994b,Krylov1995a,Krylov1995b}, and, roughly speaking, their ideas are similar.
 These results and ideas were clarified very well in \cite{Wang2004}, and we quote them below. \begin{quote} A global upper bound, independent of the positive lower bound of $f$, for the second-order derivatives of admissible solutions to the Dirichlet problem of Hessian equations, and more general Bellman equations, was obtained by Krylov \cite{Krylov1990}, by a probabilistic argument, and by an analytic proof in a series of papers Krylov \cite{Krylov1994a,Krylov1994b,Krylov1995a,Krylov1995b}.
 Roughly speaking, Krylov’s proof \cite{Krylov1994a,Krylov1994b,Krylov1995a,Krylov1995b} consists of two steps.
 One is the \textit{weakly interior estimate}, that is for any positive constants $\varepsilon,\ \delta>0$, there exists a constant $C_{\varepsilon,\delta}$, depending on $n$, $\varphi,\ \partial\Omega,\ \|u\|_{C^{1}(\overline{\Omega})},\ \|f\|_{C^{1,1}(\overline{\Omega})}$, and in particular the upper bound of the boundary second-order tangential and tangential-normal derivatives of $u$, such that

 where $\Omega_{\delta}:=\{x\in\Omega:\ \operatorname{dist}(x,\partial\Omega)>\delta\}$.
 The other one is the \textit{boundary estimate in terms of the interior one}, that is for any $\delta>0$, there exists a constant $C_{\delta}$, depending in addition on $C_{\varepsilon_{0},\delta}$ in \eqref{eqn1.2}, with arbitrarily given $\varepsilon_{0}>0$, such that